Shashank14105/Python-Practice-Projects-/README.md

-# Python-Practice-Projects-
+# Python-Practice-Projects
-only fundamental projects wit basic libraries
+only fundamental projects with basic libraries